hauntarl/cyoa/README.md

 - "flag" - command line inputs
 - "html/template" - to render templates
 - "log" - to log events
+- "os" - to open the json file
 - "net/http" - to create server